michurin/warehouse/go/tbot/README.md

 ## Known issues

+- Some engine API methods are using both body and query parameters.
+It's against standards.
+However I haven't invented something more convenient and standard yet.
+- Engine doesn't retry any requests to Telegram API.
+Looks like issue.
+However, Telegram API doesn't provide any idempotency keys, and engine doesn't save state between restarts.
+It seems you have to solve this issue somehow else.
-- It hasn't been tested on MS Windows and FreeBSD
+- It hasn't been tested on MS Windows and FreeBSD.
+- The engine doesn't support persistent storage.
+You have to save state if you need by yourself.

 ## Develop